TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 ##### uplink_callback
 The callback function must be declared in your script following this structure:
 * `uplink_callback(msg, client)`
-  * `msg`: **JSON ob**  the message received by the client
+  * `msg`: **JSON**  the message received by the client
   * `client`: **object**  the client from which the callback is executed are calling

 #### set_connect_callback
-Set the connection callback function to be executed when the client connect to the broker.
+Set the connection callback function to be executed when the client connects to the broker.
+It's possible to add more than one callback function.
 ```python
 client.set_connect_callback(connect_callback)
 ```